-The effect of pH on fluoride uptake using modified zeolite Na-LSX, Na-LTA and ZR were conducted considering the following pH: 5.5 ± 0.2 , 6.5 ± 0.2 and 7.5 ± 0.2 .
+The effect of pH on fluoride uptake using modified zeolite Na-LSX was conducted considering the following pH: 5.5 ± 0.2 , 6.5 ± 0.2 and 7.5 ± 0.2 .
 The solutions were maintained at their required pH using 0.1 N NaOH, 0.5 and 1 N HCl solutions.

-In addition, a batch setup was concurrently run without pH adjustments using modified Na-LSX, Fig 7 and 8 depict the results obtained.
+In addition, a batch setup was concurrently run without pH adjustments using modified Na-LSX.

+230 Fig 7 and 8 depict the results obtained.

-Figure 7: Fluoride removal with pH maintained using modified Na-LSX at pH (5.5 \pm 0.2, 6.5 \pm 325 0.2, and 7.5 \pm 0.2) (Model water composition: (F-) i = 10 mg/L, Blank = 10 mg F-/L without adsorbent).
+Figure 7: Fluoride removal with pH maintained using modified Na-LST at pH (5.5 ± 0.2 , 6.5 ± 0.2 , and 7.5± 0.2) (Model water composition: $(F^-)i = 10 \text{ mg/L}$, Blank = 10 mg F^-/L without adsorbent)

-Figure 8: Fluoride removal under performance of with pH maintained using modified Na-LST at pH (5.5 ± 0.2 , 6.5 ± 0.2 , and 7.5 ± 0.2) and uncontrolled pH using modified Na-LST absorbents.
+Figure 8: Fluoride removal under performance of with pH maintained using modified Na-LST at pH (5.5 ± 0.2 , 6.5 ± 0.2 , and 7.5 ± 0.2) and uncontrolled Ph using modified Na-LST absorbents.

-This diagram (Fig 8), was generalized the results obtains from Fig 1-7 including Table 1 which can be remarkable fluoride uptake was observed within the initial 30 minutes of runtime for all the zeolites (Na-LSX, Na-LTA and ZR).
-The synthesized zeolite from only laboratory reagents (Na-LSX) gave the highest fluoride removal (88.4 %) at the end of the 3 hours runtime.
-Zeolite 335 Na- LTA and ZR followed with lesser fluoride removals of 64.6 and 25 % respectively.
-The only slight fluoride removal occurred within the first 5 to 10 minutes of runtime, which represents only 5 % fluoride removal from the initial 10 mg/L concentration.
+As evident from Fig 4.8, the modified zeolite Na-LSX with no pH control recorded poor fluoride removal similar to its unmodified zeolite in Fig 4.8.
+The only slight fluoride removal occurred within the first 5 to 10 minutes of runtime.
+This represents only 5 % fluoride removal from the

+- 245 initial 10 mg/L concentration.
 After this, the fluoride ions leached back into solution and thus increased the concentration of fluoride to about the initial concentration (10 mg/L).
-Contrary to this reflection, the model waters with pH maintained at 5.5 340 and 6.5 recorded rapid fluoride removal (88.4 and 64.6 % respectively) within the first 60 minutes of runtime.
-After this, almost steady fluoride concentration is recorded till the experiment was terminated.
-Meanwhile, the model water adjusted to a pH of 7.5 resulted in a gradual to steady decrease in fluoride removal performance over the entire duration of the batch 345 removal process (i.e., 10 to 8.5 mg fluoride/L).
+Contrary to this observation, the model waters with pH maintained at 5.5 and 6.5 recorded rapid fluoride removal (88.4 and 64.6 % respectively) within the first 60 minutes of runtime.
+After this, an almost steady fluoride concentration is recorded till the experiment was terminated.
+Meanwhile, the model - 250 water adjusted to a pH of 7.5 resulted in a gradual to steady decrease in fluoride removal performance over the entire duration of the batch removal process (i.e. 10 to 8.5 mg fluoride/L).
 During the fluoride removal process, the bromide ions bonded to the HDTMA layer is exchanged with the fluoride ions in solution.
 The free bromide ions that are released into solution perhaps interact with the sodium ions that were formerly bound to the fluoride and hydroxide entities.

-4. CONCLUSIONS
+255 5.
+CONCLUSIONS

-- The ground water supply for the study were highly polluted by fluoride concentration which is unfit for use.
+The ground water supply for the study were highly polluted by fluoride concentration which is unfit for use.
 The SMZ was successfully conducted using varying HDTMA dosages (0.5, 1, 2, 5, 10, 15 g/L).
 Using an initial 10 mg/L fluoride solution, the batch adsorption revealed that the fluoride removal potential of the SMZ increased with increase in HDTMA dosage.
-The 5 g/L HDTMA dosage that was used to modify zeolite Na-LSX gave the best fluoride removal potential which was preferably chosen for further batch removal processes and significantly dependent on pH.
+The 5 g/L

+- HDTMA dosage that was used to modify zeolite Na-LSX gave the best fluoride removal potential which was preferably chosen for further batch removal processes and significantly dependent on pH.
 Without pH control, the solution pH rose from 7.5 to 9.5 and no considerable fluoride removal was recorded in this basic region.
-Upon maintaining pH of fluoride uptakes.
-Under the tested conditions (5 mg/L HDTMA dosage, 24 hours modification reaction time and a controlled pH of 5.5 ± 0.2), maximum fluoride removal (88.4 %) was obtained using modified zeolite Na-LSX as adsorbent.
-This represents 88.4%, 64.6% and 25 % decreased fluoride - removal from the controlled pH of 5.5 ± 0.2 , 6.5 ± 0.2 and 7.5 ± 0.2 respectively. - 15
+Upon maintaining pH of fluoride solution at 6.5±0.2, both unmodified and modified zeolite Na_LSX recorded considerable fluoride uptakes.
+Under the tested conditions (5 mg/L HDTMA dosage, 24 hours modification reaction time and a controlled pH of 5.5±0.2), maximum fluoride removal (88.4 %) was obtained using modified zeolite Na-LSX - as adsorbent.
+This represents 88.4%, 64.6% and 25 % decreased fluoride removal from the controlled pH of 5.5 ± 0.2 , 6.5 ± 0.2 and 7.5 ± 0.2 respectively.